 The coffee house sits at one end of the section of the Ringstrassen boulevard that enjoys particular popularity with visitors taking in the Viennese sights.

-Subway: a trio of stations ring the coffee house, all a short walk away.
+Subway: a short walk takes you from a trio of stations to the coffee house.
 The nearest is probably Schottentor on the U2 line, followed by Rathaus (U2) and Herrengasse (U3).

-Tram/bus: the Rathausplatz/Burgtheater stop serves the two destinations in its title, so sits opposite Landtmann, too.
+Tram/bus: the Rathausplatz/Burgtheater stop serves the two destinations in its title, so sits opposite Landtmann.
 Tram lines 1, D and 71 all stop here.
 Schottentor station has all of those lines, plus trams 37, 38, 40, 41, 42, 43 and 44.

 Address: Universitätsring 4, 1010 Vienna | Website